Black Canyon and Curecanti enter Phase II reopening

 June 1:

-• Elk Creek Campground – all loops except C. Reservations recommended and can be made at recreation.gov ;
+• Elk Creek Campground – all loops except C. Reservations recommended and can be made online.

 Camping payments are by credit card only.
 Reservations may be made up to a day in advance on recreation.gov.
 If you do not have reservations for Elk Creek Campground, some sites may be available on a first come basis.
 Credit card payment is required.
 Go to the outside desk at the visitor center between the hours of 8 a.m. and 6 p.m. to make credit card payments.